kkatayama/capstone_tutorials/Local_Web_Server_Custom_Domain_SSL_Setup/README.md

 ## I. Configuring DNS Settings for your Domain
-> Since my domain [mangoboat.tv](mangoboat.tv) is registerd at [namecheap.com](namecheap.com),
-> I will cover configuring the DNS settings at NameCheap.
-> These settings are commonly applicable with most domain hosting providers.

 The first thing you will want to do is set up a host for the domain to make it globally reachable!
 To do this, we will create a `DNS A Record` and associate it with your domain.

-### I.a) Creating a DNS A Record
+### 1. - Creating a DNS A Record

 Two DNS A records need to be created, one for the host domain and the other for all subdomains.
 We will assign the IP Address as `127.0.0.1` for both records as a placeholder.
-After you create both records, your list should similar to the following:
+After you create both records, your list should be similar to the following:
 ![dns_orig.png](dns_orig.png)

-#### NameCheap Instructions:
+#### 1.a - NameCheap Instructions:

 The Following link explains how to add a Host A record:
 [https://www.namecheap.com/support/knowledgebase/article.aspx/43/11/how-do-i-set-up-a-host-for-dynamic-dns/](https://www.namecheap.com/support/knowledgebase/article.aspx/43/11/how-do-i-set-up-a-host-for-dynamic-dns/)